wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 Production Wavefront clusters currently offer 18 months of full-resolution (no downsampling) data retention for metrics, 6 months for histograms, and 7 days for spans.
 We also have a 99.95% uptime guarantee, as well as High Availability (HA) and Disaster Recovery (DR) options.

-## Why Do I Not See a Link to Access the Wavefront Service on Start-up?
+## Why Do I Not See a Link to Access the Wavefront Service on Start-Up?

 * Currently, only our freemium cluster supports automatic account provisioning with Spring Boot.
 If you are using a different cluster, you won’t see a link.
 * You have configured an API token in your application's `application.properties` file.
 If you want to see the link printed on the console, add `wavefront.freemium-account=true` to the `application.properties` file.